-Step 4: Give it some tender, loving, care
+Step 4: Give your hibiscus flower some tender, loving, care

-Hibiscus plants are not only beautiful, but they’re also easy to care for.
+Hibiscus flowers are not only beautiful, but they’re also easy to care for.
 So if you’re looking for a tropical touch to add to your garden, then you’ve just found the perfect one!